demisto/demisto-sdk/README.md

 1. **Install** - `pip3 install demisto-sdk`
 2. **Upgrade** - `pip3 install --upgrade demisto-sdk`
-3. **Connect demisto-sdk with Cortex XSOAR server** - In order that demisto-sdk and Cortex XSOAR server communicate, perfrom the following steps:
+3. **Connect demisto-sdk with Cortex XSOAR server** - In order that demisto-sdk and Cortex XSOAR server communicate, perform the following steps:

    1. Get an API key for Cortex XSOAR/XSIAM-server - `Settings` -> `Integrations` -> `API keys` -> `Get your Key` (copy it)
    2. Set the following environment variables, or place an [.env file](https://pypi.org/project/python-dotenv/) at the root of the content pack: